pedromsantos/cs-kata/9_MarsRover/README.md

 - The rover receives three lines of input:
   - The first line defines the upper-right coordinates of the plateau.
-    - Example: ‘5 5’
+    - Example: ‘5:5’
-    - The lower-left coordinates are always ‘0 0’.
+    - The lower-left coordinates are always ‘0:0’.
   - The second line contains the rover’s starting position and direction.
-    - Example ‘1 2 N’ measn x=1, y=2 and Direction=North
+    - Example ‘1:2:N’ measn x=1, y=2 and Direction=North
     - Assume that the square directly North from (x, y) is (x, y+1).
   - The third line contains the sequence of commands to execute.
     - Example: ‘LMLMLMLMM’